davestearns/tutorials/src/building-blocks.md

 ## "Serverless" Functions

 In a cloud computing environment (AWS, Azure, Google Cloud, etc.), API servers are usually deployed as a continuously-running virtual machine with a fixed amount of CPU and RAM.
-You pay for these machines as long as they are running, regardless of whether they are receiving requests, so they are like always leaving the lights on in a room--fine if people are always coming and going, but a bit of a waste if the room isn't used very often.
+You pay for these machines as long as they are running, regardless of whether they are receiving requests, so they are like always leaving the lights on in a room---fine if people are always coming and going, but a bit of a waste if the room isn't used very often.

 If your API is only used sporadically, you can often save money by turning them into so-called "serverless" functions.
-Essentially, the cloud provider operates a very large fleet of shared HTTP servers for you, each of which may contain a copy of your code, written as a simple handler function--that is, a function that accepts a parsed request as input, and returns whatever you want written as the response.
+Essentially, the cloud provider operates a very large fleet of shared HTTP servers for you, each of which may contain a copy of your code, written as a simple handler function---that is, a function that accepts a parsed request as input, and returns whatever you want written as the response.

 When a request is made to one of your APIs, it is routed to one of these shared HTTP servers.
 Since these servers are used by _everyone_, they don't have a copy of your code on them by default.
 Instead, a given server must download your code the first time it receives a request for your API.
 If your function is written in an interpreted or JIT-compiled language such as Python, JavaScript, Ruby, or even Java, the language runtime may also need to do some first-run initialization before it can start actually running your code.

 All of this potential delay is known as the **cold start problem**.
-It results in unusually high latency at seemingly random times--one request might take a few milliseconds, but an identical subsequent request might take several seconds, even though your code might have executed just as quickly.
+It results in unusually high latency at seemingly random times---one request might take a few milliseconds, but an identical subsequent request might take several seconds, even though your code might have executed just as quickly.

 But the good news is that you are only charged for the CPU and resources used by your code while it was _actually running_.
 If your API gets only a few requests per-day, you only pay for those few short invocations, not the rest of the time when the HTTP server was processing other requests for other people.